threema-ch/threema-web/README.md

 If you find a bug in Threema Web, feel free to [open an issue](https://github.com/threema-ch/threema-web/issues/new) on GitHub.
-Please make sure that your bug report hasn't already been filed by using the search function.
+Please make sure that your bug report hasn’t already been filed by using the search function.

 Note that Threema Web is in maintenance mode while we are working on a new